Franconia (wine region): The Bocksbeutel

 The rounded and flattened Bocksbeutel is the typical and well known bottle originally used only for the best Franconian wines.
 Since 1989 the use of the Bocksbeutel has been protected by European Union regulations, but some other regions beside Franconia are also allowed to use this bottle shape.

 Wine and lifestyle

-The growing of wine influenced the lifestyle of the people living in the area.
 Unlike many other German wine regions, a large amount of Franconian wine is drunk in the area where it is produced.
 Nearly every town has its own Weinfest, a festival that lasts a weekend, or sometimes just one day, where wine is drunk instead of beer.
-The so-called Heckenwirtschaften are very popular small outlets where wineries sell their own wine, usually at low prices.
+The so-called Heckenwirtschaften are very popular small outlets where wineries sell their own wine, usually at reasonable prices.